Note on cohomology rings of spherical varieties and volume polynomial: Abstract

-{ {\bf Abstract}.
 Let $G$ be a complex reductive group and $X$ a projective spherical $G$-variety.
-Moreover, assume that the subalgebra $A$ of the cohomology ring $H^*(X, \r)$ generated by $\Pic(X)$ has Poincare duality.
+Moreover, assume that the subalgebra $A$ of the cohomology ring $H^*(X, \r)$ generated by the Chern classes of line bundles has Poincare duality.
 We give a description of the subalgebra $A$ in terms of the volume of polytopes.
 This generalizes the Khovanskii-Pukhlikov description of the cohomology ring of a smooth toric variety.
-In particular, we obtain a unified description for the cohomology rings of complete flag varieties and smooth toric varieties.
-We also address the question of additivity of the moment and string polytopes and prove the additivity of the moment polytope for symmetric varieties.}\\
+In particular, we obtain a unified description for the cohomology rings of complete flag varieties and smooth toric varieties. {As another example we get a description of the cohomology ring of the variety of complete conics.} We also address the question of additivity of the moment and string polytopes and prove the additivity of the moment polytope for {complete} symmetric varieties.